PratikMunot/LearnKubernetes/KubernetesArchitecture/readme.md

 ### Nodes
 > Node is a Server.
 Either physical server or a virtual server.
 > There can be multiple nodes in a Kubernetes cluster and they can spread across different data centers
-> Inside node there is pod When a pod dies a new pod arrives with new IP.
-Also when we scale up the PODs, all the newly added pods are also having new and different Ips.
-When we scale down then we may shut the pods which clients might be using.
-So depending on PODs IP is very unreliable and risky.
-To solve this problem we have service object which sits in front of the pods and provides a stable IP and DNS name

 ### Service